grenovales/cognitio/README.md

 # cognitio

-Cognitio is new learning platform for Spanish Speaking Development Communities
+Cognitio is new learning platform for Spanish speaking developer communities

 Installation
 -------------------